Apply online for a school place at infant, junior, primary and secondary schools in North Yorkshire.

 - Is it the right time to apply?

-- Read our guidance about filling in your application form, listing your preferences and making changes.
+- Read our guidance about filling in your application form, listing your preferences and making changes to a submitted application.

 - Have you chosen your child's school yet?
-Did you know that different types of schools have different rules when applying, and some may require a separate application form?
+Did you know that different types of schools have different rules when applying, and some may require a supplementary information form (SIF)?
 Read our guidance about choosing schools, including catchment areas, here.

-- You need to make sure you are aware of the admissons policies and oversubscription criteria that may apply to you.
+- You need to make sure you are aware of the admissions policies and oversubscription criteria that may apply to you.

 - You may wish to read information about your right to appeal if you are not allocated your preferred school.